-Joint Majors: The Department offers Joint Major Programs designed to qualify students for employment in either of two major fields of engineering, or for positions where competence in both fields is required.
+The Department offers Joint Major Programs designed to qualify students for employment in either of two major fields of engineering, or for positions where competence in both fields is required.
 Both majors are listed on the student's transcript.
-Currently, we have established two such majors, described below.
+Currently, we have established two such majors, described below:

 - EECS/Nuclear Engineering: The EECS/NE joint major combines the traditional EE program with one in the nuclear sciences.
 Nuclear Engineering shares with EE a concern for electrical power generation, automatic control, computer sciences and plasmas.
 Students selecting this joint major program have two Faculty Advisers, one from NE and one from EECS.
 There is no sample curriculum currently available for the EECS/NE joint major.
 Please consult the EECS/NE Faculty Advisers for more information.

-Simultaneous Degrees: It is also possible to get simultaneous degrees in EECS and in a college or school outside of the College of Engineering.
+It is also possible to get simultaneous degrees in EECS and in a college or school outside of the College of Engineering.
 This requires a Simultaneous Degree petition.
 If you want to consider a double major or simultaneous degree, see your Engineering Student Service (ESS) Adviser.
 More about COE Simultaneous Degrees.

 - Sample Curriculum for EECS/MSE Joint Major